America’s Marketplace for Logs, Lumber & Mill Products

 What are Cherry logs worth?

-Black Cherry log prices depend heavily on grade.
-Veneer-grade Cherry brings $800–$2,000+ per MBF (Doyle scale), prime sawlogs sell for $400–$800 per MBF, and #1 common grade ranges from $250–$500 per MBF.
-Cherry’s value is driven by the fine furniture and cabinetry market.
+Black Cherry delivered log prices depend heavily on grade.
+Veneer-grade Cherry brings $900–$1,800 per MBF (Doyle scale), prime sawlogs sell for $420–$1,000 per MBF, #1 grade ranges from $300–$650 per MBF, and #2 grade ranges from $200–$450 per MBF.
+Cherry has softened somewhat but is showing signs of recovery.
 Logs with rich, dark heartwood and minimal sapwood command the highest prices.

 What is Black Cherry wood used for?